 - These fritters are delicious warm or at room temperature, so you can serve them any time.

 It's all about the summer produce with this recipe, and I strongly recommend using fresh rather than frozen, whenever possible.
 Below are a few key things you'll need.

 - Zucchini: 2 medium zucchini will be enough, but use what you have!
 You could easily use a little more or less, depending on what you've got.

-- Onion: a small dice is perfect here.
-You want a little texture so the onion helps the fritters stay together, but you don't need big onion chunks either.
+- Onion: A small dice is perfect here.
+You want a little texture so the onion helps the fritters stay together, but you don't want to bite into a big onion chunk either.

-- Corn: fresh corn on the cob is best.
-Cut the corn off two cobs and you'll have about 2 cups.
+- Corn: Fresh corn on the cob is best.
+Cut the corn off of two cobs and you'll have about 2 cups.
 Again, if you have a little more or less, that's ok!
 Go for it!

 See the below recipe for full details and directions.

-Think of fritters like making savory pancakes.
-You're making a batter, you don't want it to be too wet, and then you're frying them in a skillet (your "pancakes").
+Think of fritters like savory pancakes.
+You're making a batter that you don't want to be too wet, and then you're frying them in a skillet (your "pancakes").
 Keep in mind, though, that we want these to be fairly small (probably smaller than you make pancakes!).

 In a large skillet, sautée the garlic and onions in olive oil.